← All posts

 A Clear Intake Path

-This is where most profiles fail completely.
+Many profiles fail at the intake step.
 The visitor has read the profile, checked the reviews, found answers to their questions, and decided they want to make contact.
 Now what?

 On most directory profiles: a phone number.
 Maybe an email address.
 Sometimes a generic "Contact Us" link that goes to a form on the firm's website that may or may not work correctly on mobile.

-The profiles that convert have an intake path that's visible, easy to use, and connected to something on the other end.
-A form the visitor can fill out in under a minute.
-A clear indication of what happens next — "Submit your information and an attorney from our office will contact you within one business day."
-A path that works on a phone screen, because the majority of legal searches happen on mobile devices.
+The profiles that convert have an intake path that is visible, easy to use, and connected to something on the other end.
+A short form.
+A clear indication of what happens next.
+A path that works on a phone screen, because many legal searches happen on mobile devices.

 The intake path needs to do more than collect a name and phone number.
-It needs to capture enough context — practice area, brief description of the situation, jurisdiction — that the attorney or intake coordinator can make an informed first contact.
+It needs to capture enough context, practice area, brief description of the situation, jurisdiction, so the attorney or intake coordinator can make an informed first contact.
 A form that asks only for name and phone number produces a cold call.
 A form that asks what happened and where produces a prepared consultation.

 And critically, the inquiry needs to go somewhere useful.
 Not an email inbox that gets checked twice a day.
 A pipeline where the lead is tracked, the response time is measured, and the follow-up happens whether or not someone remembers to do it.
 Most intake forms lose good cases long before the attorney ever sees them.